IlanaBye/IlanaBye/README.md

 ### Hi there 👋

-<h3 align="center">A passionate frontend developer from India</h3>
+<h3 align="center">A passionate Educator👩🏻‍🏫  turned Software Engineer👩🏻‍💻.</h3>

 <!--
 **IlanaBye/IlanaBye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

 - 🔭 I’m currently working on my portfolio/blog and reviewing workshops fromr Grace Hopper.
 - 🌱 I’m currently learning algorithms.